This research was supported by BrightFocus

 “The investigational drug already had been developed, optimized and studied in animals as well as tested for safety in humans, so our ability to obtain this asset through NCATS and AstraZeneca gave us an incredible shortcut in the drug development process,” Strittmatter said in an NIH press release.

 In a Connecticut public radio program that aired in February, he talked about the early research funded by BrightFocus and others that led down this path to a potentially useful therapy in humans.
-A partial transcript of that program appears nearby.
+A partial transcript of that program appears below.

 Clinical Trial Information